redbadger/awesome-badger/matt-thomson/microfrontends/README.md

 On the backend, there are increasingly established patterns for decomposing large monolithic services into [microservices](https://martinfowler.com/articles/microservices.html), but less has been said about solving the similar problem for frontend monoliths.
 However, the idea of **microfrontends** is starting to gain some traction.

-As described in [this article](https://martinfowler.com/articles/micro-frontends.html), microfrontends is an approach for decomposing a monolithic frontend application into smaller components, which come together to form the whole app.
+Microfrontends is an approach for decomposing a monolithic frontend application into smaller components, which come together to form the whole app.
 I've recently been experimenting with this approach, and this post describes some things I learned along the way.

 ## An example